-In 2020, the District and the Developer entered into two agreements for the collateral assignment and assumption of development rights relating to the assessment area 2 project and assessment area 3 project.
+In 2020, the District and the Developer, HMD West, LLC, entered into two agreements for the collateral assignment and assumption of development rights relating to the assessment area 2 project and assessment area 3 project.
 In accordance with these agreements, the Developer collaterally assigned to the District, to the extent assignable, all Developer's development rights, permits, entitlements and work product relating to the development of the Assessment Area 2 Project and Assessment Area 3 Project (see Note 4), and Developer's rights as declarant of any property owner or homeowner association with respect to both projects, as security for the Developer's payment and performance of its obligations arising under the Bond Documents.

 In 2020, the District entered into two agreements with Orchid Terrace Development, LLC, an owner and developer of certain lands within the District, for the acquisition of work product, improvements and real property for the Assessment Area 2 Project and the Assessment Area 3 Project (see Note 4).
-In conjunction with these projects, the District and Orchid Terrace Development, LLC entered into a cost share agreement, whereby Orchid Terrace was responsible for the project costs including excavation or disposal of trash or any other unforeseen site conditions, any extended warranty, landscaping or irrigation, well abandonment, power relocation or removal, and fencing, which were not included in the District's capital improvement projects plan,.
-These projects were completed in February 2021 (see Note 13).
+In conjunction with these projects, the District and Orchid Terrace Development, LLC entered into a cost share agreement, whereby Orchid Terrace was responsible for the project costs including excavation or disposal of trash or any other unforeseen site conditions, any extended warranty, landscaping or irrigation, well abandonment, power relocation or removal, and fencing, which were not included in the District's capital improvement projects plan.
+Under the terms of these agreements, Orchid Terrace Development, LLC remitted \$113,777 to the District, which are recorded as Developer contributions on the accompanying Statement of Revenue, Expenses and Fund Balance - Governmental Funds.
+These projects were completed in February 2021.

-NOTE 12: INTERLOCAL AGREEMENT
+NOTE 11: INTERLOCAL AGREEMENT

 In 2019, the District entered into an interlocal agreement with Davenport Road South Community Development District for its share of the amenity costs.
 The allocation is based on the number of assessable units developed and to be developed within each District.
 The District's initial share of the amenity budget expenses is approximately 52%.
-During the year ended September 30, 2020, the District incurred expenses totaling \$59,358 for its share of the operations and maintenance of the amenity center.
+During the year ended September 30, 2021, the District incurred expenses totaling \$62,409 for its share of the operations and maintenance of the amenity center.